sharpshooter90/config-sketchybar/README.md

 - Integrates with chezmoi for configuration management
 - Automatically reloads services after changes

+### Future Plans

+**Enhanced User Experience**: Plans are in development for a more intuitive command interface:

+- **`ricing Space Config`**: A streamlined command for applying community configurations with better UX
+- **`ricing Space Theme`**: An enhanced theme switching experience with visual previews and better feedback
+- **Interactive Mode**: Commands with interactive prompts and visual selections
+- **Theme Previews**: Live preview of themes before applying
+- **Configuration Wizards**: Guided setup for new users

+These improvements will provide a more user-friendly experience while maintaining the powerful functionality of the current commands.

 ### Installation

 The configuration includes a mechanism to copy theme files to Sketchybar's config location, ensuring proper theme application across the system.